Why switch your broadband provider?

 How do I compare broadband?

-I've decided on a new broadband provider/deal - what's next?
+I've decided on a new broadband provider - what's next?

-You should also agree an installation date with your new provider, to ensure you avoid any interruption in broadband service.
+- agree an installation date with your new provider to avoid any interruption in service

 What if I change my mind?